 Organizational & Business Consulting Psychology involves providing services to individuals, work teams, and entire organizations regarding improving performance effectiveness, developing skills and talent, reducing conflict between people and systems, and strengthening team cohesion.
 Specialties of our members include management consulting and executive coaching, leadership selection, succession planning, organizational stress audits, 360 degree evaluations of leaders, and assessing organizational culture.
 The section is committed to continuing education programs, networking for professional opportunities, and promoting the benefits of the specialty to the public through activities such as the Illinois Psychologically Healthy Workplace Award.

 The Section on Sexual Orientation Issues shall seek to advance the contribution of psychology in understanding sexual orientation issues, to educate psychologists and the general public in matters of sexual orientation, and to advocate for the provision of ethical and informed psychological services to those dealing with sexual orientation issues.

 Section goals include the promotion of social responsibility for civil and human rights and the values of justice, peace and the public interest within the science, profession, education and training of psychology; the recognition of exemplary achievements of social responsibility in the field; and the maintenance within IPA of a focus and forum in which the relevance of social responsibility for all areas of psychological endeavor can be advanced.

-To work in liaison with other local and national women’s associations and organizations.
+- Working in liaison with other local and national women’s associations and organizations

-To be proactive on legislative advocacy for women’s issues as they relate to psychology.
+- Proactively advocating for women’s issues as they relate to psychology